Lisbon Weather December Averages, Portugal

-The average sea temperature is about 17°C (about 62°F), and combined with the cooler temperatures and likelihood of rain, it is not recommended that you go swimming.
-If you are a die-hard surfer you might get some good rides.
-The Beauford Wind Force Scale average for Lisbon in December is 22% with the wind blowing to the southeast most days.
-Average wind speeds are around 10 mph.
+The average sea temperature is about 17°C and combined with the cooler temperatures and the likelihood of rain, it is not recommended that you go swimming.
+But die-hard surfers might get some good rides with the wind blowing to the southeast most days and average wind speeds of 10 mph.

 In Sintra the luxury Lawrence Hotel is very close to the Sao Martinho Church and Moorish Castle.
 A 5-star property, there is a small restaurant and bar along with a free full breakfast.